Covering problems: Kinds of covering problems

 There are various kinds of covering problems in graph theory, computational geometry and more; see :Category:Covering problems.
 Other stochastic related versions of the problem can be found.

+Covering in Petri nets

-For Petri nets, for example, the covering problem is defined as the question if for a given marking, there exists a run of the net, such that some larger (or equal) marking can be reached.
+For Petri nets, the covering problem is defined as the question if for a given marking, there exists a run of the net, such that some larger (or equal) marking can be reached.
 Larger means here that all components are at least as large as the ones of the given marking and at least one is properly larger.

-Rainbow covering and conflict-free covering
+Rainbow covering

 In some covering problems, the covering should satisfy some additional requirements.
 In particular, in the rainbow covering problem, each of the original objects has a "color", and it is required that the covering contains exactly one (or at most one) object of each color.
 Rainbow covering was studied e.g. for covering points by intervals: